Model Composite Cards – The Secret Starter Kit for Photography Models

 Front – The front will generally include a photo covering the front of the card (I suggest a good, strong headshot here) along with your name in bold letters.

 Back – On the back there is room for about four to six images showing different looks (indoor and outdoor) in a variety of outfits with at least one good full-body shot (swim wear or tight-fitting clothing).

-Also, on the back of the composite will be statistical information such as …
+On the back of the composite, include statistical information such as …

 - Contact information (Who to contact, phone, email, web address, etc.)

 - Waist size